Planck 2015 results. XXI. The integrated Sachs-Wolfe effect: CMB correlation with tracers of the gravitational potential

 \section{CMB correlation with tracers of the gravitational potential}

-The CMB cross-correlation with LSS tracers of the matter distribution is the most classical approach to study the IWS effect: it offers the possibility of extracting these secondary anisotropies, otherwise covered by the primordial CMB anisotropies.
-The seminal work by~\cite{Crittenden1996} proposed to use a galaxy catalogue as LSS tracer, and the first positive detection following this approach was done by~\cite{Boughn2004} using \wmap\ data and radio and $X$-ray tracers.
-As discussed in the Introduction, several other works came after it, confirming the detection of the ISW effect with additional galaxy tracers.
+The CMB cross-correlation with LSS tracers of the matter distribution is the most classical approach to study the IWS effect; it offers the possibility of extracting these secondary anisotropies, otherwise swamped by the primordial CMB anisotropies.
+The seminal work by~\cite{Crittenden1996} proposed to use a galaxy catalogue as the LSS tracer, and the first positive detection following this approach was done by~\cite{Boughn2004} using \wmap\ data and radio and X-ray tracers.
+As discussed in Sect.~\ref{sec:intro}, several other works quickly came after this, confirming the detection of the ISW effect with additional galaxy tracers.

-In our past work~\citep{planck2013-p14}, we performed, for the first time, the detection of the ISW using only CMB data, by cross-correlating the \Planck\ CMB map with the \Planck\ lensing potential map, which is naturally used as a tracer of the matter distribution.
-This cross-correlation is nothing but an estimator of the ISW-lensing bispectrum induced on the Gaussian CMB anisotropies by the deflection caused by the lensing effect~\citep[see e.g.,][]{Lewis2011}.
+In our previous study~\citep{planck2013-p14}, we performed, for the first time, the detection of the ISW effect using only CMB data, by cross-correlating the \Planck\ CMB map with the \Planck\ lensing potential map, which is naturally used as a tracer of the matter distribution.
+This cross-correlation is nothing but an estimator of the ISW-lensing bispectrum induced on the Gaussian CMB anisotropies by the deflection caused by the lensing effect~\citep[see, e.g.,][]{Lewis2011}.

-This cross-correlation has been studied using different tools: the cross-correlation function (CCF), the covariance of wavelet coefficients (Wcov), and the cross-angular power spectrum (CAPS).
+This cross-correlation has been studied using different tools: the cross-correlation function (CCF); the covariance of wavelet coefficients (Wcov); and the angular cross-power spectrum (ACPS).
 These three estimators were first compared in~\cite{Vielva2006}, and were also applied to study the cross-correlation of the \Planck\ CMB data with several surveys in~\cite{planck2013-p14}.

-The CAPS is the most natural tool for studying the cross-correlation, since the entire cross-correlation signal is fully included on it.
+The ACPS is the most natural tool for studying the cross-correlation, since the entire cross-correlation signal is fully included in it.
 In theory, the CCF and the Wcov estimators are also optimal, as long as they are evaluated at a sufficient number of angles/scales.
 In fact, for a given case, the CFF and the Wcov, using a relatively small number of evaluations, can achieve a significant fraction of the total signal-to-noise.
-The clear advantage of CAPS is that, under certain conditions, it provides statistics with uncorrelated elements in case that full-sky maps can be used.
-Even for incomplete-sky signals, a pseudo angular spectrum, obtained through \emph{a la} {\tt MASTER} approach~\citep[e.g.,][]{Hivon2002,Hinshaw2003}, provides a very good approximation to our problem.
+The clear advantage of ACPS is that, under certain conditions, it provides statistics with uncorrelated elements in cases that full-sky maps can be used.
+Even for incomplete sky signals, an angular pseudo-spectrum, obtained through a {\tt MASTER} approach~\citep[e.g.,][]{Hivon2002,Hinshaw2003}, provides a very good approximation to our problem.